KxSystems/docs/docs/cloud/aws/migration.md

 own cumbersome backup utilities and do not allow direct access to the database files and structure.

-Kdb+’s use of the native filesystem is also reflected in the way it uses standard operating-system features for accessing data (memory-mapped files), whereas traditional databases use proprietary techniques in an effort to speed up the reading and writing processes.
+kdb+’s use of the native filesystem is also reflected in the way it uses standard operating-system features for accessing data (memory-mapped files), whereas traditional databases use proprietary techniques in an effort to speed up the reading and writing processes.